-The teams participate in sprint ceremonies (backlog refinement, sprint planning, standups, sprint demo or reviews, and retrospectives) and the Scrum Master facilitates them.
+The teams participate in sprint ceremonies (backlog refinement, sprint planning, standups or huddles, sprint demo or reviews, and retrospectives) and the Scrum Master facilitates the ceremonies/cadences.

-Kanban is a lean methodology, which unlike Scrum, doesn’t have prescribed roles and scrum ceremonies.
-It helps teams to visualize workflow, track the status of work and optimize the flow.
+Kanban is a lean methodology, which, unlike Scrum, doesn’t have prescribed roles and scrum ceremonies.
+It helps teams to visualize workflow, track the status of work, limit work-in-progress, and optimize the flow to maximize efficiency.

 At first, Kanban was used in the manufacturing and IT sectors, but now it has gained prominence in HR, marketing, and other departments.

-Teams use either physical boards (whiteboards, markers) or digital / online boards to visualize workflows.
+Teams use either physical boards (whiteboards, markers) or digital/online boards to visualize workflows.
 One of the most prominent and user-friendly digital Kanban tools is Trello.
 Other Kanban tools include ClickUp, Asana, JIRA, Kanbanize, Monday, etc.